 Our heartfelt sympathy goes out to everyone who has been affected by COVID-19.

 At Astellas, the health and well-being of our patients, employees and communities is our primary focus.
-With the rapid spread of COVID-19 globally, we have, as part of our mission as a pharmaceutical company, taken various actions and measures to contribute to securing the safety of patients and alleviating strain on healthcare resources.
+With the continuation of the COVID-19 pandemic, we have, as part of our mission as a pharmaceutical company, taken various actions and measures to contribute to securing the safety of patients and alleviating strain on healthcare resources.

 We are continuing to monitor the situation and will provide additional information and updates as necessary.

 Maintaining Our Supply Chain

 Astellas remains focused on protecting our ability to manufacture medicines and on maintaining the quality and supply of our medicines for patients who need them, including therapies for vulnerable patients such as those who have undergone transplantation or are living with life-threatening conditions such as cancer.

 "The way that our Supply Chain colleagues have responded to the crisis has been amazing.
 They are truly going above and beyond to protect the supply of our products,"